Ahmed-Salama/YetAnotherPhysicsEngine/README.md

 ## Build
 You need [`npm`](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions).
 After you clone, you can do `npm install` to fetch all the dependencies once, then when changing the Typescript file you can then do `npm run build` to generate the Javascript transpiled code.
 The app is a static site so you can just launch `index.html` to load the game.
+Alternatively, you can run `npm run watch` to make the Typescript compiler watch the input files for changes.